JohnErnestLim/JohnErnestLim/README.md

 I am interested about database management and coding, which led me to pursue the BS Information Technology course.
 I'm also passionate about learning and sharing knowledge with other people.

-My tech journey started when I came across a video in which a skilled programmer created his own version of a popular game, which sparked my interest in programming and coding.
+My tech journey started when I came across a video of a skilled programmer creating his own version of a popular game, which sparked my interest in programming and coding.

 ## Education